Insight alone hasn’t been enough.

 I work with women who are ready to go deeper—beyond talk therapy—and into real, lasting change.The women I work with are open to body-based approaches like eye movements, breathing, tapping, and nervous system regulation.
 They’re ready to connect what they know to how they actually live.
 Many are curious about how the brain and body work together (full disclosure: I’m a total brain nerd).

-In our sessions, we slow down.
-We get curious about what’s happening right now—especially in moments of anxiety, shutdown, or overwhelm.Instead of judging those responses, we start to notice how your body’s been working hard to protect you.
+In our sessions, we get curious about what’s happening right now—especially in moments of anxiety, shutdown, or overwhelm.Instead of judging those responses, we start to notice how your body’s been working hard to protect you.

 You’ll learn to spot the early signs that something’s off—and how to respond with care instead of criticism.
 We’ll practice what it feels like to reset the internal alarm and give your system what it needs to come back to center.